European cuisine is known for its deliciousness.

-Has nothing to do with Cheese.
+This dish from Belgium, Netherlands and Luxembourg has nothing to do with cheese.
 This sort of cat-food-looking speciality is made with flesh from the head of a calf, pig, sheep or cow.
-The part of the head used to elaborate it varies, but it may contain tongue, feet and heart.
+The part of the head used varies, but it may contain tongue, as well as feet or the heart.

 France : Cockscomb